jon-brandy/hackthebox/Categories/Sherlocks/Payload/README.md

 <img width="1279" height="196" alt="image" src="https://github.com/user-attachments/assets/23d38c47-8834-4e8b-acfa-42911d4d4255" />

-33. Upon continuation reviewing any invoked functions after handle retrieval of DLL.
-Found a function named `VirtualAllocEx()` that absent in the IAT shown by the `pestudio`.
+33. Continuing the review of invoked functions after the DLL handle retrieval, we identified a call to `VirtualAllocEx()`, which was notably absent from the Import Address Table (IAT) displayed in PEstudio.

 <img width="908" height="403" alt="image" src="https://github.com/user-attachments/assets/34d832f3-9be6-41a8-a945-c70624e05535" />